Lucashuang0802/COEN278-2017-Spring-Presentation/ADHD/Working with images.md

 # Software Interface: Firebase

 ^
-will talk about it. think of it as a database for now
+- will talk about it. think of it as a database for now
+- TestFlight, Apple Developer Portal
+- Server dashboard and so on

 ![inline](firebase.jpg)